alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 function myFunc() {
   // Return new Promise
   return new Promise(function(resolve, reject) {
     // Resolving a Promise passing a message as a data resolve('Success: promise resolved.')

+    // If some error happens
+    if (error) {
       // Rejecting a Promise passing a message as a data reject('Failure: promise rejected')
+    }
   })
 }